-The National Directory of New Hires cannot be used for any purpose not authorized by federal law.
-Thus, in order for any agency not mentioned in this section to gain access to the National Directory of New Hires, Congress must authorize a change in law.
+In order to safeguard the privacy of individuals in the NDNH, federal law requires that the OCSE restrict access to the NDNH database to "authorized" persons.
+Moreover, the NDNH cannot be used for any purpose not authorized by federal law.
+Thus, in order for any agency not mentioned in this section to gain access to the NDNH, Congress must authorize a change in law.

-The HHS Secretary is required to share information from the National Directory of New Hires with state CSE agencies, state agencies administering the Title IV-B child welfare program, state agencies administering the Title IV-E foster care and adoption assistance programs, state agencies administering the Temporary Assistance for Needy Families (TANF) program, the Commissioner of Social Security, the Secretary of the Treasury (for Earned Income Tax Credit purposes and to verify income tax return information), and researchers under certain circumstances.11
+The HHS Secretary is required to share information from the NDNH with state CSE agencies, state agencies administering the Title IV-B child welfare program, state agencies administering the Title IV-E foster care and adoption assistance programs, state agencies administering the Temporary Assistance for Needy Families (TANF) program, the Commissioner of Social Security, the Secretary of the Treasury (for Earned Income Tax Credit purposes and to verify income tax return information), and researchers under certain circumstances.16

 P.L.
 106-113 (enacted in November 1999) granted access to the Department of Education.
 The provisions were designed to improve the ability of the Department of Education to collect on defaulted student loans and grant overpayments.
-OCSE and the Department of Education negotiated and implemented a computer matching agreement in December 2000.12
+OCSE and the Department of Education negotiated and implemented a computer matching agreement in December 2000.17

 P.L.
 108-199 (enacted in January 2004) granted access to the Department of Housing and Urban Development.
-The provisions were designed to verify the employment and income of persons receiving federal housing assistance.13
+The provisions were designed to verify the employment and income of persons receiving federal housing assistance.18